Professor Candy McCabe

 About me

 Candy McCabe is Professor of Clinical Research and Practice at UWE, Bristol and Head of Education and Research at Dorothy House Hospice , Winsley.
-She is the South West Hub lead for the NIHR 70@70 Senior Nurse and Midwife Research Leaders programme and Director of the Bristol & Bath Chronic Pain Health Integration Team.
-She is a previous Florence Nightingale Foundation Clinical Professor in Nursing (January 2015 to June 2021).
+She is the previous South West Hub lead for the NIHR 70@70 Senior Nurse and Midwife Research Leaders programme and Director of the Bristol & Bath Chronic Pain Health Integration Team.
+She was a Florence Nightingale Foundation Clinical Professor in Nursing (January 2015 to June 2021).

 Candy trained as a nurse at St. Thomas' Hospital, London and after working in a variety of specialties including ward based and research work she moved to the Royal National Hospital for Rheumatic Diseases (RNHRD), Bath in the mid- 90's, which is now part of the Royal United Hospitals Bath NHS Foundation Trust.
 During the 20+ years she spent at the RNHRD she established with colleagues the national centres for multi-disciplinary rehabilitation for those with Complex Regional Pain Syndrome and for those suffering with Complex Cancer late effects.
 Candy joined Dorothy House Hospice in October 2019 as Head of Research and became Head of Education and Research in May 2021.